lachkar-moe/alx-system_engineering-devops/0x02-shell_redirections/README.md

 -find type f -name *js -delete = delete all .js files
 - sort | uniq -u = print unique words
 -grep = search for a specific pattern
+-grep -v = search for line that do not contain a specific pattern -